mastaehe/bonsaiai.github.io/source/includes/sdk-install-guide/_cpp-install.html.md

 $ apt-get source libbonsai
 ```

-The C++ library `libbonsai` can currently be installed via Homebrew on macOS or via APT on Ubuntu.
+The C++ library `libbonsai` can currently be installed via VCPKG on Windows, via Homebrew on macOS, or via APT on Ubuntu.

+The VCPKG is hosted on BonsaiAI's GitHub and must be cloned before you can build and install `libbonsai`.

 The Homebrew formula is hosted on BonsaiAI's GitHub, therefore the full link to the formula must be specified when using `brew` while it is in beta.